shootweb/RTSP-Digest-Auth-Bruteforcer/README.md

-# RTSP Digest Brute-Forcer (Socket Version)
+# RTSP Digest Brute-Forcer (Advanced Version)

-A lightweight Python script that brute-forces RTSP endpoints using **Digest Authentication**, implemented entirely with raw sockets for greater control and transparency over the request process.

-> ⚠️ **Legal Notice:** This tool is for **authorized testing and educational purposes only**.
-Do not use it without explicit permission from the system owner.
+A powerful RTSP Digest Authentication brute-force tool built using raw sockets for stealthy probing.
+This version includes adaptive retry handling, request throttling, randomized delays, and cooldowns to help bypass rate-limiting or temporary bans from RTSP servers.

+> ⚠️ **Legal Warning:** Use this tool **only on systems you are authorized to test**.
+Unauthorized use is illegal and unethical.

 ---

-## 🚀 Features
+## 🔧 Features

-- Fully socket-based RTSP communication — no third-party HTTP libraries.
+- ✅ Raw socket-based RTSP communication
-- Parses and handles Digest Authentication challenges (`WWW-Authenticate` header).
+- 🔄 Automatic retry logic for dropped or empty responses
+- 🕒 Custom **throttle delay** and **random jitter** between attempts
+- 🛑 **Cooldown** period after configurable number of attempts
-- Accepts custom username and password wordlists.
+- 📂 Accepts custom username and password wordlists
-- Supports **throttling** between attempts to avoid detection or rate-limiting.
-- Useful for testing IP cameras, NVRs, and other embedded RTSP devices.

 ---

-## 📦 Requirements

-- Python 3.x
-No external libraries required — works with standard Python libraries only.

----

-## 🔧 Usage
+## 🧪 Usage

 ```bash
 python rtsp_bruteforce.py <IP> <path> [options]